koopjs/koopjs.github.io/_docs/development/output.md

 - `pullCatalog (request)`
 - `pullStream (request)` - _Only used if provider implements Node.js streams to send response_

 Depending upon what the provider you are using supports for sending geoJSON, call the appropriate pull method by `this.model._pullMethod_` .
 Once data is received, we can pass it through our custom transform or filter function.
 In the example above, we have a class method called `#filterTransform` which takes `geojson` from the provider then filters the geoJSON which could implement any sort of custom data manipulation.
 Then, we finally return the transformed output data to the client.
-We also wrap all the operations of data retrieval and transformation in `try...catch` block so handle any errors.
+We also wrap all the operations of data retrieval and transformation in `try...catch` block to handle any errors.

 See the [koop-output-flat](https://github.com/koopjs/koop-output-flat) source files for an example of a simple output-plugin.